JetBrains/teamcity-documentation/topics/managing-users-and-user-groups.md

 ## Roles

-_This tab is available only if per\-project permissions are enabled on the server Administration / Authentication page_.
+_This tab is available only if per-project permissions are enabled on the server Administration / Authentication page_.
 Use this tab to view the roles assigned to the user directly and those inherited from groups.
 The roles assigned directly can be modified/removed here.
 See also [Assigning Roles to Users](#Assigning+Roles+to+Users) below.

 <anchor name="assigningRoles"/>